Preconditioning Parametrized Linear Systems

-The resulting sparsity pattern contains, for column $s$, the ordered pairs $(s,s)$, $(s \pm 1,s)$, $(s \pm 300,s)$, and $(s \pm 6000,s)$.
+The resulting sparsity pattern contains, for column $s$, the ordered pairs $(s,s)$, $(s \pm 3,s)$, $(s \pm 300,s)$, and $(s \pm 6300,s)$.
 For the $v$ and $w$ columns, we use the same pattern, but with $s$ indicating the $v$, respectively, $w$ column for node $(i,j,k)$.
 On boundaries, this pattern is adjusted to take the boundary and boundary conditions into account.
-This will also be done for Patt-2 -- Patt-4, discussed below.
+This will also be done for Patt-1 discussed below.

-For the $u$ column of the node $(i,j,k)$, Patt-2 extends Patt-1 by including the indices for the $u$ variables at nodes marked by `{ $*$}' in Figure \ref{fig:b8}.
-For the $v$ and $w$ columns of node $(i,j,k)$, we analogously add the indices for the $v$ and $w$ variables at the nodes marked by `{ $*$}'.
-The sparsity pattern for Patt-2 then additionally includes, for column $s$, the ordered pairs $(s\pm6300,s)$ and $(s\pm6600,s)$.